Board of Directors

-Cathryn Wild founded Seventh Generation Institute in 2007, noting that typical conservation efforts were often slow, expensive and less than effective.
+Cathryn Wild founded Seventh Generation Institute in 2006, after observing that typical conservation efforts were often slow, expensive and less than effective.
 In response, she molded the vision and approach of the Institute: "New School" conservation.

-She holds an M.S. in environmental management,with emphasis in conservation biology, from the University of California at Santa Barbara and a B.S. in Agricultural Education and teaching credentials in Life Science and Vocational Agriculture from the University of California at Davis.
+She holds an M.S. in environmental management, with an emphasis in conservation biology, from the University of California at Santa Barbara and a B.S. in Agricultural Education and teaching credentials in Life Science and Vocational Agriculture from the University of California at Davis.

 William J. Morris